30 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot have had systemic chemotherapy, radiotherapy, immunotherapy, or major surgery within 3 weeks before starting the trial treatment.

-What makes the CD38-SADA:177Lu-DOTA Complex treatment unique for lymphoma?
+What evidence suggests that the CD38-SADA:177Lu-DOTA Complex might be an effective treatment for non-Hodgkin Lymphoma?

 This trial is for adults with Non-Hodgkin Lymphoma that's come back or hasn't responded to treatment, and who have no other standard options left.
 They must understand the study and agree to participate, have a type of lymphoma visible on certain scans, CD38 positive tumors, and be able to do some daily activities without significant help.